MicrosoftDocs/fabric-docs/docs/data-warehouse/sql-query-editor.md

 #### Explore this data (preview)

 **Explore this data (preview)** provides the capability to perform ad hoc exploration of your query results.
 With this feature, you can launch a side-by-side matrix and visual view to better understand any trends or patterns behind your query results before diving into building a full Power BI report.
-To learn more, visit [Explore your data in the Power BI service (preview)](power-bi/consumer/explore-data-service)
+For more information, see [Explore your data in the Power BI service (preview)](/power-bi/consumer/explore-data-service).

 #### Visualize results